GoogleChrome/web.dev/src/site/content/en/blog/building-a-switch-component/index.md

 ### Draggable thumbs

-The thumb pseudo element receives it's position from the `.gui-switch > input` scoped `var(--thumb-position)`, JavaScript can supply an inline style value on the input to dynamically update the thumb position making it appear to follow the pointer gesture.
+The thumb pseudo-element receives its position from the `.gui-switch > input` scoped `var(--thumb-position)`, JavaScript can supply an inline style value on the input to dynamically update the thumb position making it appear to follow the pointer gesture.
 When the pointer is released, remove the inline styles and